Overcoming Nervousness and Anxiety Problems

 frequently.
 Things like tests, interviews, public speaking, dating and competetive sports can make anyone pretty

-But for some people things change...
+But for some of us things change...

 Nervousness grows stronger.